IceHe/lib/cmd/j/jq.md

    scan(regex), scan(regex; flags)
        Emit a stream of the non-overlapping substrings of the input that match the regex in accordance with the  flags,  if  any  have been  specified.
 If  there is no match, the stream is empty.
-To capture all the matches for each input string, use the idiom [ expr ], e.g. [ scan(regex) ].
+To capture all the matches for each input string, use the idiom `[ expr ]`, e.g. `[ scan(regex) ]`.

+### split

    split(regex; flags)
-       For backwards compatibility, split splits on a string, not a regex.
+       For backwards compatibility, `split` splits on a string, not a regex.

+### splits

    splits(regex), splits(regex; flags)
-       These provide the same results as their split counterparts, but as a stream instead of an array.
+       These provide the same results as their `split` counterparts, but as a stream instead of an array.

+### sub

    sub(regex; tostring) sub(regex; string; flags)
-       Emit the string obtained by replacing the first match of regex in the input string with tostring, after interpolation. tostring should  be  a  jq  string, and may contain references to named captures.
-The named captures are, in effect, presented as a JSON object (as constructed by capture) to tostring, so a reference to a captured variable named "x" would take the form: "(.x)".
+       Emit the string obtained by replacing the first match of regex in the input string with `tostring`, after interpolation. `tostring` should  be  a  jq  string, and may contain references to named captures.
+The named captures are, in effect, presented as a JSON object (as constructed by `capture`) to `tostring`, so a reference to a captured variable named "x" would take the form: "(.x)".

+### gsub

    gsub(regex; string), gsub(regex; string; flags)
-       gsub is like sub but all the non-overlapping occurrences of the regex are replaced by the string, after interpolation.
+       `gsub` is like `sub` but all the non-overlapping occurrences of the regex are replaced by the string, after interpolation.

 ## Advanced Features